-- (1) The information as to units beneficially owned or over which control or direction is exercised, not being within the knowledge of the Trust, has been furnished by the nominees as at February 14, 2018. - (2) As at February 14, 2018, Morguard Corporation and its affiliates beneficially owned 33,997,978 units (approximately 56.0%) of the Trust.
-Mr. King owned 84,456 shares of Morguard Corporation; and Mr. Sahi directly or indirectly owned approximately 6,691,000 shares (58.2%) of Morguard Corporation.
-Both Mr. King and Mr. Sahi are directors of Morguard Corporation.
+The information as to units beneficially owned or over which control or direction is exercised, not being within the knowledge of the Trust, has been furnished by the nominees as at February 13, 2019.
+As at February 13, 2019 Morguard Corporation and its affiliates beneficially owned 34,957,041 units (approximately 57.6%) of the Trust.
+Mr. Sahi directly or indirectly owned approximately 6,691,000 shares (59.2%) of Morguard Corporation.
+Mr. Sahi is a director of Morguard Corporation.
+(2)